JoeXia77/Calculate-Pi/README.md

 # Calculate-Pi
-Aim: Calculate the value of Pi, 10000 digit accuracy or more
+Aim: Calculate the value of Pi, like 10000 digit accuracy

 Language: Python 3